Caroline L. Noblet

 - Behavioral and Experimental Economics

-Caroline Noblet is an Assistant Professor in the School of Economics at the University of Maine.
+Caroline Noblet is an associate professor in the School of Economics at the University of Maine.
 Her research explores why people act the way they do towards the environment.
 This question takes her across academic disciplinary boundaries between the fields of economics, psychology, and communication.
 Noblet’s research has focused on the role of information in making decisions about, and towards, the environment.
 At a local level, Noblet researches the changing environmental and economic landscape of Maine.

 In 2016, Noblet was awarded the College of Natural Sciences, Forestry and Agriculture’s Outstanding Teaching Award and in 2012, Noblet was awarded the 2012 Outstanding Graduate Mentor Award from the College of Natural Sciences, Forestry and Agriculture.
 Funding for Dr. Noblet’s research has come from the National Science Foundation – EPSCoR, U.S. Environmental Protection Agency, and other sources.